EseosaOwen/EseosaOwen/README.md

 <h1 align="center">🚀 Projects</h1>

-- **ParkPal:**: A smart parking system using IoT to solve urban parking issues.
+- **ParkPal:** A smart parking system using IoT to solve urban parking issues.
 - **Fitness & Wellness Tracker:** A mobile app to monitor and improve your fitness journey.

 ---